Wanted: America's next winter sports superstar

 Blair won five gold medals between 1988 and 1994, while Jansen's was a touching story of family tragedy followed by sporting triumph.

-Jansen lost his sister to leukemia just before he raced in the 1988 Games in Calgary and the grief-stricken skater fell in both races.
-Olympic gold looked set to elude him before he clinched victory in the 1,000 meters in Lillehammer in 1994.
+Jansen lost his sister to leukaemia just before he raced in the 1988 Games in Calgary and the grief-stricken skater fell in both races.
+Olympic gold looked set to elude him before he clinched victory in the 1,000 metres in Lillehammer in 1994.

 The Americans have surprisingly failed to win a medal in speed skating so far.